Hank Lundy: Early life

-Lundy's first love growing up was football; he earned a partial scholarship to play collegiate football at Kutztown University, but declined upon learning his aunt could not afford to send both him and his sister, Muneerah, to college.
+Lundy's first love growing up was football; he earned a partial scholarship to play collegiate football at Kutztown University of Pennsylvania, but declined upon learning his aunt could not afford to send both him and his sister, Muneerah, to college.
 "Send my little sister", Lundy told his aunt, "and I'll find another way."

 Lundy eventually took a liking to boxing at the age of 18 after knocking out a would-be schoolyard bully with an uppercut.
 "I put him to sleep", Lundy recalled.
 Fearing the repercussions, Lundy ran home to his uncle, who told him to put his quick hands to use.
 "People ain't fighting people – they're shooting people!" he told Lundy, "So get your butt in the gym!"

 Amateur career

 Lundy took his family's advice and began a successful amateur boxing career in which he finished 65–5 overall and won the 2003 Pennsylvania Golden Gloves.
 Lundy also won a silver medal at the 2005 National Golden Gloves and won the Junior Lightweight Open Division championship at the Middle Atlantic Championships and East Central Championships before his amateur career ended with a narrow loss in the 2007 Pan-Am Games.